memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 First, we need to create our Python script that will contain the procedures.
 Let's create in our query modules directory a file named `cora_ml.py`.

-At the beginning of the file we will add all the necessary imports:
+At the beginning of the file, we will add all the necessary imports:

 ```python
 import mgp